zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 ![35.png](/user-pictures/goat/custommodels/35.png)

-# Weighting your character
+# Weighting Your Character
 I will not be going over this step, since its a pretty big one and we already have another tutorial for it!

 You can follow Yoru's Weight Painting guide [here!](https://youtu.be/LxO4djdtxJg?si=D9QrBaDeyVQ_eaqu)

-# Getting the new model in game
+# Getting the New Model in Game
 Once the Weight Painting is done, you are pretty much good to go!
 You can now export your new [.skn](/en/specific-guide/filetypes) and [.skl](/en/specific-guide/filetypes#skl) into your asset folder.
 Simply replace the .skn, the .skl will update automatically

 ![22.png](/user-pictures/goat/custommodels/22.png =x350)